 Researchers are also studying whether vitamin D can reduce blood pressure, but evidence is conflicting.
 More research is needed.

-While it's best to include these supplements in your diet as foods, you can also take supplement pills or capsules.
-Talk to your doctor before adding any of these supplements to your blood pressure treatment.
-Some supplements can interact with medications, causing harmful side effects, such as an increased bleeding risk that could be life-threatening.
+Talk to your care provider before adding any supplements to your blood pressure treatment.
+Some can interact with medicines, causing harmful side effects that could be life-threatening.

 Coping and support

-High blood pressure isn't a problem that you can treat and then ignore.
-It's a condition you need to manage for the rest of your life.
-To keep your blood pressure under control:
+High blood pressure isn't something that you can treat and then ignore.
+It's a condition that requires regular health checkups.
+Some things you can do to help manage the condition are:

-- Schedule regular doctor visits.
+- Schedule regular health checkups.
 It takes a team effort to treat high blood pressure successfully.
-Your doctor can't do it alone, and neither can you.
-Work with your doctor to bring your blood pressure to a safe level and keep it there.
+Work with your provider to bring your blood pressure to a safe level and keep it there.
 Know your goal blood pressure level.

-- Adopt healthy habits.
+- Choose healthy habits.
 Eat healthy foods, lose excess weight and get regular physical activity.
 Limit alcohol.
 If you smoke, quit.

 - Manage stress.
-Say no to extra tasks, release negative thoughts, maintain good relationships, and remain patient and optimistic.
+Say no to extra tasks, release negative thoughts, and remain patient and optimistic.

+- Ask for help.
 Sticking to lifestyle changes can be difficult, especially if you don't see or feel any symptoms of high blood pressure.
-If you need motivation, remember the risks associated with uncontrolled high blood pressure.
-It may help to enlist the support of your family and friends as well.
+It may help to ask your friends and family to help you meet your goals.

 Preparing for an appointment